Prog-Party/MMM-DeGiro/README.md

 	}
 }
 ```
-`portfolioTemplate` is optional, if no template is added the following default template is used:
+`portfolioTemplate` is optional, if no template is added the following default template is used.

 `portfolioTemplate` is a string field where HTML can be added.

 ### Simple Version of a template: